Menu

 Appeals

 If we cannot offer you a place, you will have the right of appeal.
 The appeal panel is independent of the school and council and their decision is legally binding.
+Before you appeal you:

-Leeds City Council arranges our appeals and you can find the appeal form at School appeals (leeds.gov.uk)
+Leeds City Council arranges our appeals, and you can find the appeal form at School appeals (leeds.gov.uk)

-Appeals for Reception, Year 1 and Year 2
+Appeals for Reception, Year 1, and Year 2

 These classes are limited to 30 pupils per teacher by law.
 This means that appeals for these places are less likely to be successful.